Bachelor of Science in

 About Astronomy and Astrophysics at the Daytona Beach, FL Campus

-The B.S. in Astronomy & Astrophysics at the Daytona Beach Campus has a strong fundamental basis in mathematics and physics.
-Housed in the Department of Physical Sciences in the College of Arts and Sciences, the program is a member of the Southeastern Association for Research in Astronomy (SARA) and has been appointed the consortium’s lead administrative institution by its Board of Directors.
+The B.S. in Astronomy and Astrophysics at the Daytona Beach Campus has a strong fundamental basis in mathematics and physics.
+Housed in the Department of Physical Sciences in the College of Arts and Sciences, the program is a member of the Southeastern Association for Research in Astronomy (SARA), granting students almost continuous telescope access to nearly 90% of the sky.

 General Education Requirements